 Getting a great, craft-brewed cold one will be easier than ever with the opening of four new beer halls coming to the North Bay.

 By winter, Sonoma, Yountville and Marin will be nearly swimming in suds.
-Here’s what will be in your glass:
+Here are some up-and-coming Wine Country breweries:

 In October, Hopmonk Tavern debuts its second Sonoma County location, about a half mile south of Sonoma Plaza, as soon as owner and brew guru Dean Biersch finalizes the renovation of the former Deuce/Emmy’s Restaurant on Broadway.
 The new space will feature an outdoor beer garden similar to its original location in downtown Sebastopol, plus a band shell for acoustical performances.
 The brew menu will follow Biersch’s style, too, showcasing small-batch seasonal domestic and international specialty beers, drawn from at least 16 draughts on tap.